 This leaves precious square footage for more plants.
 If you have chickens, you might be able to grow some veggies on the outside of their enclosure.
 Or you might try growing from the top down with hanging containers.
 Here’s how to grow upside-down tomatoes and here’s how to grow lettuce in containers.

 If you’re limited on garden space, it makes sense to choose plants that are great producers.
 These crops are great options — consider them as you sort through all of your small garden ideas, trying to get the most from your space.

 A single Japanese long eggplant takes up roughly 15 square inches, but continually produces fruit throughout the growing season, making it a great addition to an urban garden.
 Varieties that put out larger fruit take up a bit more space.

-If you’ve got a place to grow cucumbers, growing them vertically is one of the best small garden ideas you can adopt.
+If you’d like to grow cucumbers, growing them vertically is one of the best small garden ideas you can adopt.
 It will save space on the ground for more crops.
 But no matter how you grow them, a healthy cucumber plant will produce high yields over a long period.